open-simh/simh/SEL32/README.md

 support for excess 64 floating point arithmetic and passes the 32/27 and 32/67 FP diags.
 UTX is the SEL version of System V Unix and BSD Unix ported to the V6 and V9 processors.
 UTX utilizes the basemode instruction set and a virtual memory system supported by the V6 & V9 CPUs.
+The IPU is also supported by UTX and MPX-32.
 The system needs further testing to solidify the SEL32 simulator code in all of the supported environmenets and hardware configurations.

 # SEL32 installation configuration files in the installs directory: